 Hire an attorney (If needed)

-Hiring an attorney to help with the letter of intent to purchase a business is advised when both parties are unfamiliar with the legal formalities.
+Hiring an attorney is advised when both parties are unfamiliar with the legal formalities.
 This can ensure that both parties better understand its clauses.

 Act professionally

 Try to ensure that the tone of your letter is professional and is written concisely and clearly.
-Wordings should reflect that you are serious about this transaction.
+Your words should reflect that you are serious about this transaction.
 Use statistics, as they are more likely to convince potential sellers or investors to work with you.

 Conclusion

 A letter of intent to purchase a business is usually a one-page, professional document to establish and promote engagement between prospective buyers and sellers.
 It is the first and most decisive action taken during the negotiation process.
-A letter of intent establishes a connection and builds trust and confidence in each party.
+It establishes a connection and builds trust and confidence in each party.
 It also discusses logistics, timelines, and milestones for the transaction.